 Cleveland Browns coach Rob Chudzinski should contemplate handing out name tags to his quarterbacks to make sure he can identify them.

 The Browns signed quarterback Caleb Hanie on Tuesday, according to the team's website, and he could start against the New England Patriots.
-Quarterbacks Jason Campbell and Brandon Weeden are recovering from concussions, which prompted the Browns to sign Hanie.
+Cleveland quarterbacks Jason Campbell and Brandon Weeden are recovering from concussion injuries, which prompted the Browns to sign Hanie.

 If Hanie is forced to play on Sunday, he would join Brian Hoyer, Campbell and Weeden as Cleveland’s starters this season.
 Hoyer was 3-0 in his three starts before he sustained a season-ending ACL injury.